puneke/transport-cost-model/README.md

 # Transport Cost Model

-This project cleans and documents a transport cost model creation pipeline:
+Client requied a more robust costing model.
+Starting with a dataset of locations, this project documents the creation of a transport cost model pipline:

 1. Prepare suburb/postcode delivery zones.
 2. Geocode each suburb/postcode pair.